Introducing the University of Horn Matters Horn Repertoire Course

 A comprehensive overview?

-But for those that want the REALLY complete view of all horn rep, check out this recent publication, which we may occasionally reference this semester:
+For any online reader that wants a REALLY complete view of all horn rep, check out this recent publication:

 Kicking things off with a bonus reading on ensemble dynamics